breakerspace/weaponizing-censors/README.md

 The output of the scan is a csv file called `scan.csv`.
 For each packet that ZMap identified as a response to our scan, the output file will contain the `src` IP address, the IP length of the packet, the length of the payload itself, the TCP flags, and the _validation_type_ (the reason the probe treated the incoming packet as a response to a probe).

+This module can be used to test firewalls or other middleboxes to see if they are vulnerable to this attack.

-Included in this repsitory is a helper script `scan_all.py`, which can be used to automate multiple ZMap scans.
+Also in this repsitory is a helper script `scan_all.py`, which can be used to automate multiple ZMap scans with different scanning parameters.

 ## 🔬 Processing Scan Results

 Included in this repository are two helper scripts to process the results of a ZMap scan.
 The main processing script is `stats.py`, which will consume the output of ZMap and generate graphs and summary statistics about the scan.
+See the below example of the `stats.py` script processing a `scan.csv` file (note the IP addresses have been anonymized).

 ```
 # python3 stats.py scan.csv 149